a-nom-ali/inkscape-comfyui-extension/README.md

       - Edit>Preferences or Inkscape>Settings on Mac
       - Select System
       - Press the **"Open"** button next to "User extensions"

+4. The files that you need to copy are:<br>
+    > comfyui_extension.py<br>
+    > comfyui.inx
-4. Restart Inkscape: Restart Inkscape to load the new extension.
+5. Restart Inkscape: Restart Inkscape to load the new extension.

 ## Setup:
 1. Api version workflows are included - check to make sure you have all the right models by opening each in ComfyUI first.